ausaccessfed/dev-portal/docs/_pages/connect_service.markdown

 ---
 layout: page
 title: Connect a New Service
+permalink: /new_service/
 nav_order: 3
 has_children: true
 ---

 # Welcome

 Welcome to the AAF Connect a New Service Series.
 In this series, we've put together all the tutorials that you will need to connect a new service (using OpenID Connect, Rapid Connect, SAML or VerifID) to the AAF.

 ## What you'll learn
 - How to authenticate to Federation Manager (Test)
-- How to register a new service using available protocols (OpenID Connect, Rapid Connect, SAML, VerifID)
+- How to register a new service with AAF using available protocols (OpenID Connect, Rapid Connect, SAML, VerifID)
 - How to register a new service using OpenID Connect (OIDC) and Keycloak